NVlabs/instant-ngp/docs/nerf_dataset_tips.md

 Our NeRF implementation expects initial camera parameters to be provided in a `transforms.json` file in a format compatible with [the original NeRF codebase](https://www.matthewtancik.com/nerf).
 We provide a script as a convenience, [scripts/colmap2nerf.py](/scripts/colmap2nerf.py), that can be used to process a video file or sequence of images, using the open source [COLMAP](https://colmap.github.io/) structure from motion software to extract the necessary camera data.

+If you are using Windows, you do not need to install COLMAP yourself; running [scripts/colmap2nerf.py](/scripts/colmap2nerf.py) will automatically download COLMAP for you.

 The training process can be quite picky about the dataset.
 For example, it is important for the dataset to have good coverage, to not contain mislabelled camera data, and to not contain blurry frames (motion blur and defocus blur are both problematic).
 This document attempts to give a few tips.